twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_3_gateway.md

 #### Stock

-The `stock-zlib` feature makes [flate2] use of the stock Zlib which is either upstream or the one included with the operating system.
+The `zlib-stock` feature makes [flate2] use of the stock Zlib which is either upstream or the one included with the operating system.

 #### SIMD

-`simd-zlib` enables the use of [zlib-ng] which is a modern fork of zlib that in most cases will be more effective.
+`zlib-simd` enables the use of [zlib-ng] which is a modern fork of zlib that in most cases will be more effective.
 However, this will add an externel dependency on [cmake].